 For example, you balance a multitude of things that are important to you in your day-to-day life.
 Your job, family, friends, and hobbies, as well as personal self-care, *rest, and responsibilities [duties/basic needs, *musts] such as cooking healthy meals, budgeting, and mental health – the list goes on.
 These are significant priorities that encompass your life, who you are and what holds value to you throughout.

-All in all, there’s that fine balance between serving each other (going above and beyond or out of your way) and losing yourself or your sense of self being dependent on that other person.
+All in all, there’s that fine balance between serving each other (going above and beyond or out of your way) and losing yourself in another.
 Respectfully, he wants you to know that while, yes, you are a [top-tier] priority to him in his life…you aren’t and won’t be the only one/*thing.

 he isn’t perfect, and neither are you